 - (1) Females over 12 months of age (not known to be virgin heifers) from a positive T. foetus herd may be sold direct to slaughter or quarantined on the premises of origin.
-Individual females may be released from quarantine when either all requirements of Paragraph 3 of Subsection B of 21.30.6.11 NMAC have been met or the cow(s) has a calf at side with no exposure to other than known negative T. foetus bulls since parturition, has documented 120 days of sexual isolation or is determined by an accredited veterinarian to be at least 120 days pregnant.
+Individual females may be released from quarantine when either all requirements of Paragraph (3) of Subsection B of 21.30.6.11 NMAC have been met or the cow(s) has a calf at side with no exposure to other than known negative T. foetus bulls since parturition, has documented 120 days of sexual isolation or is determined by an accredited veterinarian or bovine pregnancy diagnosis technician to be at least 120 days pregnant.
 Heifers known to be virgin at the time of turnout or heifers exposed only to known negative T. foetus bulls and not yet 120 days pregnant are allowed unrestricted movement. - (2) Open females shall be sold to slaughter or held in isolation from all bulls for 120 days.
-Any female sold to slaughter through a livestock market shall be identified with an official New Mexico positive T. foetus tag or NMLB approved method during the quarantine period. - (3) Breeding by artificial insemination is allowed during the quarantine period and cows confirmed by an accredited veterinarian to be at least 120 days pregnant as well as cows documented to have 120 days sexual isolation will be released from quarantine. - (4) If a disease management plan has not been developed and activated within 45 days of confirmation of T. foetus infection in the herd, all bovids, except steers and spayed heifers, will be required to go directly to slaughter upon leaving the ranch.
+Any female sold to slaughter through a livestock market shall be identified with an official New Mexico restricted movement tag or NMLB approved method during the quarantine period. - (3) Breeding by artificial insemination is allowed during the quarantine period and cows confirmed by an accredited veterinarian or bovine pregnancy diagnosis technician to be at least 120 days pregnant as well as cows documented to have 120 days sexual isolation will be released from quarantine. - (4) If a herd management plan has not been developed and activated within 45 days of confirmation of T. foetus infection in the herd, all bovids, except steers and spayed heifers, will be required to go directly to slaughter upon leaving the ranch.